medgelabs/stream-bot/README.md

 # Stream Bot

 Twitch ChatBot built on stream!
-Utilizes Twitch IRC and Twitch PubSub APIs to interact with Twitch Chat.
+Utilizes Twitch IRC to interact with Twitch Chat.

 * Subscriptions, bit donations, and raid notifications are extracted from IRC messages
 * Commands are also extracted from IRC messages